spase-group/spase-generate-pages/README.md

 the file system by loading any ".html" file into your browser.
 You can explorer the entire generated web site by starting at the "index.html" in the "pages" folder.

+# Custom Builds

+You can use "grunt" to do custom builds.
+The Gruntfile in the project uses default values for locating metadata, page templates and where to write generated pages.
+These values can be set on the command line with the following options:

+### -src

+The pattern for files to process.
+Default:'**/*.xml'

+### -dest

+The folder to place generated pages.
+Default: "pages"

+### -metadata

+The folder containing the files to process.
+Files that match the "-src" pattern will be processed.
+Default: "metadata"

+### -stylesheet

+The XML stylesheet for transforming XML files to HTML.
+Default: "xsl/spase.xsl"

+### -temp

+The folder to place temporary files.
+Default: "temp"

+### -listing

+The Handlebars template for generating a listing of files.
+Default: "layout/listing.hbs"

+### -homepage

+The Handlebars template for generating the homepage for the generated pages.
+Default: "layout/homepage.hbs"

+### -layout:

+The Handlebars template for the generated pages.
+Default: "layout/default.hbs",

+### -title

+The title to place in the generated pages.
+Default: "HPDE.io"

 # For developers